 And it's averted completely in Ace Combat/Air Combat, where you simply enter the contested state and immediately attack recon planes and bombers on their way to attack another target.

 Badass: The player characters, but not the only ones.

 Battleship Raid: Most games feature boss stages where you face a giant enemy aircraft, battleship or group of such aircraft: the Aigaion, Hresvelgr, Arkbird and SOLG are all examples of this trope.
 Averted in Air Combat - it's planes, mostly (ground targets range from a skyscraper taken over by the rebels to oil refineries), though the final mission has a giant battleship.

 Broken Aesop: The games like to talk about how terrible nuclear weapons are...Despite that the Strangereal setting needed to be made in the first place because nuclear arms have prevented the kind of all-out wars between major military powers that the plotlines are built around.
-So nukes are bad, as we are told by a world that collapses into gigantic, pointless wars every couple of years.
+So nukes are bad, as we are told by a world that collapses into gigantic, pointless wars every couple of years because nobody has a deterrent against them.
 Historically, nuclear weapons were not developed in Strangereal until the 1980s by Belka (Strangereal's version of Nazi Germany).
-Superweapons such as airborne fortresses, railguns and laser platforms fill the deterrent role that nuclear weapons normally would, though the fact that large-scale wars break out every few years prove they do a poor job of deterrence.
+Superweapons such as airborne fortresses, railguns and laser platforms fill the deterrent role that nuclear weapons normally would, though the fact that large-scale wars break out every few years - since aforementioned superweapons are typically completely unknown outside of their country of origin until a war starts and someone has the bright idea to try and end it with that superweapon - prove they do a poor job of deterrence.